Keeping a stack of healthy late-night snacks in your fridge is a real-life saver.

 It also contains theobromine, another stimulant that increases heart rate.

-Because of this, the National Sleep Foundation avoiding it before bed.
+Because of this, the National Sleep Foundation avoids it before bed.

 It is always best to give your body a good chance to digest prior to hitting the hay.